yostane/pwa_from_scratch/README.md

 Let me explain these points:

-- Sufficient for browsing online or offline: the app shell should be designed in a such a that users can browser all of the content of the website whether online or offline
+- Sufficient for browsing online or offline: the app shell should be designed in a such a that users can browser all of the content of the website whether online or offline.
+For me, this is the most important feature of an app shell.
 - Minimal: the app shell is the content that is first loaded when we open a PWA. having a small and optimized app shell means faster load time and smaller caching.
 - Constant: since we are going to use the PWA offline, we need to cache some html, css, js and media files to load the app.
 Having a base content that changes over time makes managing offline mode very complicated.
 Thus, I consider a good app shell to be constant.

-In light of that explanation, the app shell will have a single HTML page with no anime content at all.
-The anime content will be loaded from the internet or from the cache.
-The shell will also contain the javascript code that allows to look for anime and maintain a search history.
-Finally we will add a css file and the static assets to the app Shell.
+In light of that explanation, the app shell will have a single HTML page with no hard coded anime content at all.
+The latter will be loaded from the internet or from the cache.
+The shell will also contain the javascript code that allows to load anime info from the network and maintain a search history.
+The last parts of our small app shell is a css file and the static assets.

-This app shell will be very small, constant or static and allow us to use all the functions the PWA whether offline or online.
+Our app shell will be very small, constant (or static) and allow us to use take advantage of all the functionalities of our PWA whether offline or online.

-Let's go back to VSCode and these content to the page:
+Let's go back to VS Code and add these content to the html page:

-- A button and an input field
+- A button and an input field.
 - Two empty divs.
 One for displaying the result of the searched anime (with `id="main_anime"`) and another one for showing the history (with `id="history"`).

-The html file should look like this now and it should not change.
+The html file should look like this.
+We should not change very soon which makes it a good app shell component.

 ```html
 <!DOCTYPE html>